yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/read-replicas.md

 ![Universe Waiting to Create](/images/ee/universe-waiting.png)

-Once the universe is created, you should see something like this in the universe overview.
+Once the universe is created, you should see something like this in the **Universe Overview** tab.

 ![Universe Overview](/images/ee/universe-overview.png)